ddeereAMCHS/1011-MyInfo/README.md

-# Variables
+# MyInfo

-- Create a program called `Variables.java`
+- Create a program called `MyInfo.java`
-- Create 4 variables, 1 of each type (int, double, boolean, char)
+- Create 5 variables that contain the following information
+  - your age
+  - the first letter of your first name
+  - your height in inches (if you don't know, approximate)
+  - your height in feet (this should not be a whole number)
+  - whether you are an upperclassmen or not
 - Output the values of those variables, one per line, in that order

 ***Example Output:***\
-4\
-3.14\
-false\
-z
+16\
+D\
+70\
+5.833\
+false